cmuparlay/parlayhash/README.md

 that it is due to a bug in their hazard-pointer implementation (a 16-bit counter is overflowing).

-Many of the other hash maps do badly on many threads under high contention.
+Many of the hash maps do badly on many threads under high contention.
 For example, here are the full results for `libcuckoo` on 128 threads:

 ```